vermiceli/nes-contra-us/README.md

 ## Instructions
 There are 3 build scripts in this repository.
 All of them do the same thing.
-To build the resulting .nes rom file, simply execute the appropriate build script based on your environment.
+To build the resulting .nes ROM file, simply execute the appropriate build script based on your environment.

 | Environment             | Command       |